kirilldev61/CovidStatistics/README.md

   - `App.js`: Main component that starts your whole app.
   - `index.js`: Entry point of your application as per React-Native standards.

+## Usage
+Here is a recording how the app works.